 Grass family (Poaceae)

-Description: This native perennial grass consists of a small tuft of culms and leaves about 1-2' tall.
+Description: This perennial grass consists of a small tuft of leafy culms about 1-2' tall.
 Both taller fertile shoots and lower infertile shoots are present.
 The slender culms are erect to ascending, terete, light to medium green, and glabrous.
 Each fertile shoot has 3-4 alternate leaves along its culm.
-The leaf blades of fertile shoots are 1-2 mm. across and 2-4" long; they are medium green, ascending, hairless, and somewhat stiff.
+The leaf blades of fertile shoots are 1-2 mm. across and 2-4" long; they are medium green, ascending, glabrous, and somewhat stiff.
 The leaf blades of infertile shoots are similar, except they are shorter (about 2" or less) and more narrow (1 mm. across).
-The leaf sheaths of both fertile and infertile shoots are medium green, veined, hairless, and slightly rough-textured; they wrap tightly around the culms.
-At the junction of each blade and sheath, the short ligule consists of a papery membrane about 1-2 mm. long.
+The leaf sheaths of both fertile and infertile shoots are medium green, veined, glabrous, and slightly rough-textured; they wrap tightly around the culms.
+At the junction of each leaf blade and sheath, the short ligule consists of a papery membrane about 1-2 mm. long.
 The nodes along the culms are slightly swollen, hairless, and dark-colored.

 Cultivation: The preference is full sun, mesic to dry conditions, and barren soil containing gravel or sand.
 However, this grass also adapts to rich loamy soil in disturbed areas.

-Range & Habitat: Tickle Grass is occasional to locally common throughout Illinois.
+Range & Habitat: Tickle Grass is occasional to locally common throughout Illinois, where it is native (see Distribution Map).
 Habitats include hill prairies, gravel prairies, sand prairies, thin upland woodlands and eroded slopes, abandoned fields and pastures, and early stages of prairie restorations.
 Tickle Grass is a pioneer species that is more common in habitats that are disturbed and degraded.

 Faunal Associations: The caterpillars of several skippers feed on the foliage of Agrostis spp.
 (Bent Grasses) in sunny areas.
-These species include Amblyscirtes vialis (Common Roadside Skipper), Hesperia leonardus (Leonard's Skipper), Hylephila phyleus (Fiery Skipper), and less often Thymelicus lineola (European Skipper).
-Some flea beetles (Chaetocnema spp.) feed on these grasses as well.
+These species include Amblyscirtes vialis (Common Roadside Skipper), Hesperia leonardus (Leonard's Skipper), and Hylephila phyleus (Fiery Skipper).
+Other insect feeders of these grasses include Rhopalosiphum oxyacanthae (Apple-Grass Aphid) and other aphids, adults of Philaenarcys bilineata (Prairie Spittlebug), Chaetocnema denticulata (Toothed Flea Beetle), leaf-mining larvae of the moth Elachista illectella, and larvae of the gall wasp Tetramesa agrostidis.
+Larvae of the latter insect form galls on the stems.

-Photographic Location: A restoration at the Loda Cemetery Prairie in east-central Illinois.
+Photographic Location: A restoration at the Loda Cemetery Prairie in east-central Illinois, and a degraded prairie in Vermilion County, Illinois.